No More Origin?

 — Electronic Arts (@EA) October 25, 2019

 In all seriousness, the Tweet itself is very random and serves no real purpose.
 Why would EA tweet this out?
 Whatever the rationale, EA moving back to Steam would not be the worst idea ever.
-Origin, EA’s version of Steam is largely hated by its users.
+Origin is largely hated by its users.
 On top of that Steam still has a much larger market that Origin ever had.
 Perhaps it would now be the best business move for EA.

 Franchises like Battlefield have suffered as of late and maybe having them available to a wider audience would be the shot in the arm that the series needs.